ibm-cloud-docs/hardware-firewall-shared/known-limitations.md

 {:important: .important}
 {:download: .download}

-# Known Limitations with Hardware Firewall (Shared)
+# Known Limitations with Hardware Firewall
 {: #known-limitations-with-hardware-firewall-shared-}

-A Hardware Firewall (Shared) cannot be deployed to a server on a VLAN that meets any of the following criteria.
+A Hardware Firewall cannot be deployed to a server on a VLAN that meets any of the following criteria.

 * Is currently associated with a Network Gateway, Hardware Firewall, or FortiGate Security Appliance.
 * Contains 30 or more servers.